Skip to main content

 • Be sure to securely hold the three plywood layers together as you tighten the screws.
 If gaps appear while you are tightening the screws you will need to back the screws out, re-clamp, and then tighten the screws again.

 • When you are finished with all three screws the acrylic should sit flush against the plywood rings and the there should be no gaps between the plywood.
+The acrylic layer will put pressure on the NeoPixel ring and Hall sensor to keep them in place.

 • Press the motor arm on top of the motor shaft in the center of the acrylic diffuser.
 You may need to use a bit of force to press fit the arm onto the shaft.
+It should be a snug fit.

-• If the arm is difficult to secure you can remove the PCB assembly from the shell front and place it flat on a surface (with the motor back flat against surface).
+• If the arm is difficult to secure you can remove the PCB assembly from the shell front and place it flat on a surface (with the motor back flat against a surface).
 This will provide you with a rigid surface to press against while attaching the motor arm.

 • Congratulations!
 You are done assembling the DAMNED device!